syncfusion-content/winui-docs/winui/Chart/Axis.md

 ---
 layout: post
 title: Axis in WinUI Chart control | Syncfusion
-description: Learn about Axis support in Syncfusion WinUI Chart control and more details.
+description: Learn here all about Axis feature of Syncfusion WinUI Chart control, it is used to locate a data point inside the chart area.
 platform: WinUI
 control: SfChart
 documentation: ug
 ---

-# Axis in WinUI Chart
+# Axis support in WinUI Chart

 [`ChartAxis`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#) is used to locate a data point inside the chart area.
 Charts typically have two axes that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.